 If you take a breath test, ask for an independent blood test.
 The request triggers a requirement that police take you to get a blood test at a local hospital or other medical facility.

-See a DUI Defense Team attorney right away.
+See a local DUI Defense attorney right away.
 You have only 14 days to file a hearing request to challenge the suspension of your driver’s license

 Note: These are generalities, not legal advice.
-For additional information, call us today.
-Also see our Estimating Your Blood Alcohol Level Chart as a quick reference.
+For additional information, one of our DUI attorneys today for an initial consultation in Wichita, Topeka and/or Lawrence Kansas.
+Also see our Estimating Your Blood Alcohol Level Chart as a quick reference guide.

 Refusing or Taking a Breath Test